 Courses for the Associate in Science in University Studies with an Emphasis in Social and Behavioral Sciences focus on the study and understanding of human behavior.
-Students will evaluate and interpret human societies; the institutions, organizations, and the groups that form them; the ways in which individuals and groups relate to one another; and various approaches and methodologies of the disciplines.
-Students completing this area may be interested in the following baccalaureate majors: anthropology, child development, education, history, nutrition, political science, psychology, social work, and sociology.
-Students must complete a minimum of six units in Social Science and six units in Behavioral Science.
-The remaining six units may be taken from either category.
+Students will evaluate and interpret human societies; the institutions, organizations, and the groups that form them; the ways in which individuals and groups relate to one another; and various approaches and methodologies

-- Describe general principles of the political institutions and government of the United States. - Demonstrate an understanding and appreciation of social, political, and economic institutions within a historical perspective. - Evaluate the ways people act and interact in cultures, societies and social subgroups. - Assess how social issues are influenced by geographical and historical processes. - Apply knowledge of social and behavioral sciences theories and scientific methods in an assessment of real-world problems.
+- · Describe general principles of the political institutions and government of the United States - Demonstrate an understanding and appreciation of social, political, and economic institutions within a historical perspective. - · Evaluate the ways people act and interact in cultures, societies and social subgroups - · Assess how social issues are influenced by geographical and historical processes. - · Apply knowledge of social and behavioral sciences theories and scientific methods in an assessment of real-world problems.